 The anti-inflammatory properties of extra virgin olive oil have been proven to reduce inflammation and a range of debilitating diseases associated with it.
 These include heart disease, diabetes, arthritis, cancer, Alzheimer’s and Crohn’s disease.

-Our new harvest, now available to purchase, contains the highest levels of polyphenols to date.
+Our latest harvest, now available to purchase, contains the highest levels of polyphenols to date.

 Importantly, the anti-inflammatory benefits of extra virgin olive oil do not depend on large levels of intake.
 In most studies, these benefits become statistically significant with as little as one tablespoon of extra virgin olive oil per day.